jpruiz84/bpmp-virt/README.md

             -dtb uarta.dtb \
             -append "rootwait root=/dev/vda console=ttyAMA0"

-12. To test the UARTA you can send a *"123"* string with the next command from the VM:
+12. To test the UARTA you can send a *"123"* string with this command from the VM:

         echo 123 > /dev/ttyTHS0

     The UARTA (or UART1 in the full package) in the Nvidia Jetson Orin AGX is connected to the external  40-pin connector.
-You can connect a USB to UART as follows:
+You can connect a USB to UART as follows (the number 1 pin is top right):

         Nvidia Orin AGX      USB to UART
         40 pin connector       cable